How to do punch needle embroidery

 Punch needle embroidery flower pot step 1

 Secure the fabric to a wooden frame or mount it into an embroidery hoop.
 Transfer the template onto the fabric using your preferred method.
-We taped the template onto the back of the fabric, then placed it against a window so the light shone through, then traced with a marker pen.
+We taped the template onto the back of the fabric, then placed it against a window so the light shone through, and then traced with a marker pen.
 You could use a lightbox and a pencil if you prefer.

 Start needle punching sections of your design, sewing the ends through to the other side using a wool needle as you go.
-This stops them getting caught in subsequent stitching, which will make the finished design untidy.
-Always start by needle punching the outline of each area then working inwards to the centre before you move onto the next.
+This stops them from getting caught in subsequent stitching, which will make the finished design untidy.
+Always start by needle punching the outline of each area, then working inwards to the centre before you move onto the next.

 Work the big vase in light blue with medium blue details and the small vase in beige with yellow details.
 Work the stems and leaves are worked in teal.
-Work all these elements before you move onto the loopy flowers.
+Work all these elements before you move on to the loopy flowers.

 Step 2